-Start in your comfort zone.
-If it feels overwhelming to bring letters to all of your professors, start by approaching the ones you are most comfortable around.
-As you gain confidence, set up appointments with the others.
+You might feel overwhelmed about delivering letters to all of your instructors.
+Start by approaching the instructors with whom you are most comfortable.
+As you gain confidence, set up appointments with your other instructors.

 Focus the discussion on your accommodations, not your disability.
 You do not need to disclose your diagnosed disability to receive accommodations.

 Accommodations often require a collaborative effort and instructors are frequently able to offer creative suggestions for implementing accommodations.